syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/items.md

 ## Custom Ribbon items

-To customize ribbon items with non-built-in items, you can utilize the [`type`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItemType.html) property and set it to `Template`.
+You can use the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItemType.html) property and set it to `Template` to customize ribbon items with non-built-in items.
 This allows you to define your own custom template for the ribbon item, giving you the flexibility to create unique and personalized content.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}